BES-QSIG/Data-integration-R/Data-integration-R.md

     ## Multiple R-squared:  0.4457, Adjusted R-squared:  0.4412
     ## F-statistic: 98.12 on 1 and 122 DF,  p-value: < 2.2e-16

+We can see when using the Agcensus data and Easting that there is more crop and fallow land in the east of the UK (this should be what we expected!).

 You can consider other relationships that can be investigated with regression relationships.
 Extensions to include multiple predictors or generalised linear models could be developed e.g. a zero inflated